sciosense/apc1-arduino/README.md

 The APC1 is a proven, maintenance-free technology, designed for high volumes and reliability.

+> :warning: This library only supports reading the APC1 via UART.

 ## Links
 * [Further information about the APC1](https://www.sciosense.com/products/environmental-sensors/apc1/)
 * [Datasheet](https://www.sciosense.com/wp-content/uploads/documents/SC-001581-DS-4-APC1-Datasheet.pdf)
 * Buy the APC1 on [Mouser](https://mou.sr/3RccQwh) or [Digikey](https://www.digikey.nl/short/2v43qfh4)
+* Buy the APC1 evaluation kit on [Mouser](https://mou.sr/3LfXiUG)

 ## Prerequisites
 It is assumed that